 The DRDP (2015) is an authentic assessment based on ongoing observations of children in their typical environments.
 This guide is designed to assist teachers and service providers in using the DRDP (2015) to conduct informed and meaningful assessments of children who are deaf or hard of hearing (DHH) by better understanding:

-- How to provide an appropriate learning environment that leads to a more accurate assessment of children’s knowledge, behaviors, and skills.
+- How to provide an appropriate learning environment that leads to a more accurate assessment of knowledge, behaviors, and skills for children who are deaf or hard of hearing.

-This guide is a supplement to the guidance information that appears in the DRDP (2015) Assessment Manual.
-Please read the Introduction and appendixes of the Assessment Manual in their entirety, paying careful attention to the sections on:
+This guide is a supplement to the guidance that appears in the DRDP (2015) Assessment Manual.
+It provides information about suggested practices that will facilitate appropriate assessment of young children who are deaf or hard of hearing (DHH) on the DRDP (2015).
+Please read the Introduction and Appendices in the Assessment Manual in their entirety, paying careful attention to the sections focused on the following topics.

-- Collaboration: An accurate assessment of a child involves collaborating with the child’s family and other service providers, including teachers with Deaf and Hard of Hearing credentials and childcare providers.
+- Collaboration: An accurate assessment of a child who is DHH involves collaborating with the child’s family and other service providers including teachers of the deaf and hard of hearing, early childhood special education (ECSE) teachers, speech and language pathologists, early childhood teachers, and childcare providers.
 Refer to Appendix F of the DRDP (2015) Assessment Manual for further guidance on collaboration.

-In addition to the information included in the Assessment manual, many useful resources are available at the Desired Results Access Project web site.
+In addition to the information included in the DRDP (2015) Assessment Manual, many useful resources are available at the Desired Results Access Project web site.

 Recommended Practices for Using the DRDP (2015) with Children Who Are Deaf or Hard of Hearing